 Dual Diagnosis Red Flags to Watch For

-How Psychiatric-Led Dual Diagnosis Treatment Is Different
+How Psychiatrist-Led Dual Diagnosis Treatment Is Different

 The Clinical Standard

-Diagnoses We Treat
+Diagnoses We Treat as Primary

-- Major Depressive Disorder
+- Major depressive disorder

 - Bipolar I and II

-- Schizophrenia and Schizoaffective Disorder
+- Schizophrenia and schizoaffective disorder

 - Psychotic features and active ideation

-- Borderline Personality Disorder
+- Borderline personality disorder

-- Severe Anxiety and Panic Disorders
+- Severe anxiety and panic disorders

-- Eating Disorders
+- Eating disorders

 Clinical Modalities

-- Trauma Resolution: Addressing the “why” behind the pain through trauma-informed care.
+- Trauma resolution.
+Addressing the why behind the pain through trauma-informed care.

 What to Expect from Residential Dual Diagnosis Treatment